Interferon beta

 Are there any risks to my baby if the father has used interferon beta?

 A small number of pregnancies in which the father used interferon beta around the time of conception have been studied.
-There is currently no evidence that interferon beta used by the father can harm the baby through effects on the sperm, and most experts agree that this is unlikely.
+There is no evidence that interferon beta can harm the baby through effects on the sperm, and most experts agree that this is unlikely.

 Who can I talk to if I have questions?